Olanakelbesa/addis-software-test-frontend/README.md

 ---

-## Which parts were assistanced by AI-generated?
+## Which parts were assistanced by AI?
 - Initial **Webpack configuration**.

 ---